-Please note: It is a condition of your warranty that the caravan must have an "annual service" carried out by an Xplore approved Retailer / Service Centre or NCC Approved workshop and a record is kept.
+Please note: It is a condition of your warranty that the caravan must have an "annual service" carried out by an Xplore approved Retailer / Service Centre or NCC Approved workshop or NCC equivalent standard as set out in this handbook and a record is kept.
 Pages are provided in the back of this guide, for your assistance.